weasel-fish/crypto-keeper/README.md

 <img src="./readme_images/signup-page.png" alt="signup page" width='500px' title="Signup Page" />

 When the user clicks either the Create Account or Log In button, they are logged in as the current (or recently created) user and redirected to the home page, this time with a personalized welcome message.
 Where the 'LOG IN / SIGN UP' button was previously is now a 'LOG OUT' button, which will log the user out when clicked.
+There will also now be a DELETE YOUR ACCOUNT BUTTON below which will delete the user's profile.

 <img src="./readme_images/welcome-user.png" alt="welcome page" width='500px' title="Welcome Page" />